KevinMarquette/kevinmarquette.github.io/_posts/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1.md

     }
     Describe -Name "Unit Test" -Fixture $DescribeScript

 If you had to write all your tests like that it would be easier to just write your tests with normal Powershell.
-Hopefully that helps hilights the value of a well written DSL.
+Hopefully that helps show the value of a well written DSL.

-# Whats next
+# What's next?
 Next week we will build a DSL based CmdLet to generate rdg files for Microsoft's Remote Desktop Connection Manager.
 I can't say that we need a DSL for that but it will be a simple example that introduces a few different techniques.